Screenshot Beautifier

 App Store and Play Store assets

-Add device frames and gradient backdrops to mobile app screenshots for store listings without opening Sketch or Figma.
+Add gradient backdrops, rounded corners, and a browser chrome frame to mobile app screenshots for store listings without opening Sketch or Figma.

 Frequently Asked Questions